manulorente/linux-foundation-lfs101/README.md

 ### Listing processes

-ps (process status) provides information about currently running processes keyed by PID.
-If you want a periodic update of this status, you can use top or other commonly installed variants (such as htop, atop, or btop) from the command line, or invoke your distribution's graphical system monitor application (such as gnome-system-monitor or ksysguard).
+`ps` (process status) provides information about currently running processes keyed by PID.
+If you want a periodic update of this status, you can use top or other commonly installed variants (such as `htop`, `atop`, or `btop`) from the command line, or invoke your distribution's graphical system monitor application (such as `gnome-system-monitor` or `ksysguard`).

-ps has many options for specifying exactly which tasks to examine, what information to display about them, and precisely what output format should be used.
+`ps` has many options for specifying exactly which tasks to examine, what information to display about them, and precisely what output format should be used.

-Without options, ps will display all processes running under the current shell.
-You can use the -u option to display information of processes for a specified username.
-The command ps -ef displays all the processes in the system in full detail.
-The command ps -eLf goes one step further and displays one line of information for every thread (remember, a process can contain multiple threads).
+Without options, `ps` will display all processes running under the current shell.
+You can use the `-u` option to display information of processes for a specified username.
+The command `ps -ef` displays all the processes in the system in full detail.
+The command `ps -eLf` goes one step further and displays one line of information for every thread (remember, a process can contain multiple threads).

 ![Process Status](images/ubuntupsef.png)

-ps has another style of option specification, which stems from the BSD variety of UNIX, where options are specified without preceding dashes.
-For example, the command ps aux displays all processes of all users.
-The command ps axo allows you to specify which attributes you want to view.
+`ps` has another style of option specification, which stems from the BSD variety of UNIX, where options are specified without preceding dashes.
+For example, the command `ps aux` displays all processes of all users.
+The command `ps axo` allows you to specify which attributes you want to view.

-The screenshot shows a sample output of ps with the aux and axo qualifiers.
+The screenshot shows a sample output of `ps` with the `aux` and `axo` qualifiers.

 ![Process Status](images/psbsdrhel.png)

-pstree displays the processes running on the system in the form of a tree diagram showing the relationship between a process and its parent process and any other processes that it created.
+`pstree` displays the processes running on the system in the form of a tree diagram showing the relationship between a process and its parent process and any other processes that it created.
 Repeated entries of a process are not displayed, and threads are displayed in curly braces.

 ![Process Tree](images/pstree.png)

 While a static view of what the system is doing is useful, monitoring the system performance live over time is also valuable.
 One option would be to run ps at regular intervals, say, every few seconds.
-A better alternative is to use top to get constant real-time updates (every two seconds by default), until you exit by typing q.top clearly highlights which processes are consuming the most CPU cycles and memory (using appropriate commands from within top).
+A better alternative is to use `top` to get constant real-time updates (every two seconds by default), until you exit by typing `top` clearly highlights which processes are consuming the most CPU cycles and memory (using appropriate commands from within top).

 ![Top Command](images/top-command.png)